canonical/operator/README.md

 - Figure out how to distribute this.
 I'm thinking `pip install ops[scenario]`
 - Better syntax for memo generation
 - Consider consolidating memo and State (e.g. passing a Sequence object to a State value...)
-- Expose instructions or facilities re. how to use this without touching your venv.
+- Expose instructions or facilities re. how to use this without borking your venv.